The Difference Between Condos and Co-Ops: The Ultimate Guide

 In smaller co-ops, the building may be entirely self-managed.
 This means that residents shovel snow, rotate turns taking out the trash, and even handle tasks such as arranging for boiler repairs or refinancing the building mortgage.

 What exactly is a condo?

 Unlike buying shares in a co-op, when you buy a condo, you purchase a real property: the space within the four walls of your home, as well as part of the shared community amenities.

 Condos and co-ops get confused sometimes because, like co-op shareholders, condo owners are also required to contribute to building expenses.
 Think elevator repairs, landscaping (even the grass in front of your unit), and pool maintenance.
 Condo owners pay fees in the form of dues to a homeowners association (HOA).
 Members of this HOA are elected from among the condo’s residents and are often collectively referred to as a condo board.

 The condo board enforces community rules and manages the upkeep of the condo’s shared amenities.
 Many condo boards choose to hire a property management company to handle these tasks and other day-to-day responsibilities.

-So what’s the difference between a condo and a co-op?
+So what’s the difference between condos and co-ops?

 At first glance, condos and co-ops may appear similar.
-In both cases, residents pay fees towards the maintenance and repair of shared amenities.
+In both cases, residents pay fees for the maintenance and repair of shared amenities.
 However, there are some significant differences that can impact which option is right for you.
-Before purchasing either a condo or a co-op, make sure you are crystal-clear on the distinctions.
+Before purchasing either a condo or a co-op, make sure you are crystal clear on the distinctions.

 This difference between condos and co-ops is straightforward but important.